 If you are seeking counseling for issues separate from gender-related medical intervention, you can see any staff member for ongoing counseling.

-If you are considering hormone replacement therapy or surgery and are in search of mental health advocacy, you will need to see one of the CS Trans Care counselors.
+If you are considering hormone therapy or surgery and are in search of mental health advocacy, you will need to see one of the CS Trans Care counselors.
 Please make this request clear to your Brief Assessment therapist who will facilitate the transfer of care.
 You will work with the Trans Care counselor at CS to determine appropriate services.

 Mon, Tue, Thu, Fri 8:00AM – 5:00PM,